deephacks/awesome-jvm/readme.md

 * [Kawa](http://www.gnu.org/software/kawa/) - Extension of the Scheme language, which is in the Lisp family of programming languages.
 * [Kotlin](http://kotlinlang.org/) - Statically typed programming language for the JVM, Android and the browser.
 * [Nashorn](http://openjdk.java.net/projects/nashorn/) - Lightweight high-performance JavaScript runtime in Java with a native JVM.
-* [Nodyn](http://nodyn.io/) - a Node.js compatible framework, running on the JVM powered by the DynJS Javascript runtime.
+* [Nodyn](http://nodyn.io/) - Node.js compatible framework, running on the JVM powered by the DynJS Javascript runtime.
 * [Renjin](http://www.renjin.org/) - JVM-based interpreter for the R language for the statistical analysis
 * [Scala](http://www.scala-lang.org/) - Strong and static programming language that combine object-oriented and functional programming ideas.